chamilc/blog/_posts/2017-08-10-Agile-team-perception.md

 ---
-title: Agile team perception on the impact of People factors affecting agile team Productivity: A Case study of Geveo
+title: Team perception on the impact of People factors affecting agile team Productivity
 author: Asanka Indrajith
 linkedin: https://lk.linkedin.com/in/asanka-indrajith-9510a025
 ---